Cross-lingual Collapse: How Language-Centric Foundation Models Shape Reasoning in Large Language Models: Experiments

 \subsection{Experimental Settings}

-\paragraph{Base Models.} To isolate how foundational model design influences reasoning behaviors in a target language, we categorized foundation models into two groups: (1) multilingual LLMs and (2) target language optimized LLMs.
-Specifically, we selected Llama-$3.2$ $3$B Instruct \citep{grattafiori2024llama} and Qwen-$2.5$ $1.5$B Instruct\citep{qwen2.5} as representative multilingual LLMs, and adopted HyperCLOVA-X $1.5$B Instruct\citep{yoo2024hyperclova} as our target-language-optimized baseline.
-This setup allows us to investigate how the intrinsic characteristics of multilingual architectures shape the emergence of non-english reasoning abilities when the models are prompted to reason in a variety of language.
+\paragraph{Base models.} To investigate the influence of foundation model design on reasoning in a target language, we categorized base models into two groups: (1) english-dominant LLMs, (2) non-English dominant LLMs.
+We selected OLMo2-1B Instruct as an english-dominant LLM~\citep{olmo20242olmo2furious}, Llama-$3.2$ $3$B Instruct \citep{grattafiori2024llama} and Qwen-$2.5$ $1.5$B Instruct\citep{qwen2.5} as representative non-English dominant LLMs.~\footnote{Our classification is based on the models' technical reports and cards in Huggingface.
+The OLMo 2 report only focuses on its English performance, having been trained predominantly on English data.
+Conversely, the reports for Qwen-2.5 and Llama-3.2 explicitly detail their multilingual capabilities.} This setup allows us to investigate how the intrinsic prior of languages shape the emergence of non-English reasoning abilities when the models are prompted to reason in a variety of language.

-\paragraph{Training configuration.} To elicit reasoning capability of LLMs, we fine-tune the backbone LLMs using GRPO, a representative RL-from-verification (RLVR) algorithm shown to strengthen chain-of-thought reasoning.
-As training dataset, we utilize GSM$8$K training dataset, the community’s most widely utilized dataset for mathematical word problems.
-To examine how these skills materialise across languages, we translated the entire training corpus into Korean (KO), Ukrainian (UK), Chinese (ZH) using \text{GPT-4o}. retain the consistency of data quality after translation following model based translation quality filtering using COMET~\cite{guerreiro2024xcomet}\footnote{If a COMET score of translated sentence is below 0.70, we retranslate it with the same MT model using a new random seed.}.
-We excluded 15\% of training dataset for validation.
-Additionally, in order to ablate the model's training dynamics under the challenging dataset, we sampled $7$K dataset from the SimpleRL-Zoo dataset \citep{zeng2025simplerlzooinvestigatingtamingzero} with various diffculty and its translated dataset as more challenging math dataset than GSM$8$K.
+\paragraph{Training configuration.} To enhance the reasoning capability of LLMs, we train the base models with GRPO, a representative RLVR algorithm shown to strengthen reasoning.
+We used GSM$8$K training dataset, the community’s most widely utilized dataset for mathematical problems~\citep{grpo,deepseek-r1}.
+Training was conducted within a verl framework~\citep{sheng2024hybridflow}, using a slightly modified hyperparameter configuration from the SimpleRL project~\cite{zeng2025simplerlzooinvestigatingtamingzero}, which are proven effective for this task.
+To evaluate the improvement of reasoning ability of a trained language, we translated the entire training corpus into Korean (KO), Ukrainian (UK), Chinese (ZH), Thai(TH), Japanese(JA) using \text{GPT-4o}.
+These languages span distinct scripts and a gradient of pre-training resource levels (high-resource: ZH/JA, mid-resource: KO, lower-resource: TH/UK) and are intended as a representative case rather than exhaustive coverage.
+The quality of the translated data was ensured using quality filtering~\citep{guerreiro2024xcomet}, as detailed in Appendix~\ref{appdix:trans_dataset_details}.We excluded 15\% of training dataset for validation.
+Unless otherwise noted, we train GRPO models on the translated GSM8K corpus only.
+In Sec.~\ref{subsect:trigger}, when studying the effect of task difficulty, we utilize a mix of a 7k subset of translated SimpleRL-Zoo dataset.